Principle of indifference: History

 These earlier writers, Laplace in particular, naively generalized the principle of indifference to the case of continuous parameters, giving the so-called "uniform prior probability distribution", a function that is constant over all real numbers.
 He used this function to express a complete lack of knowledge as to the value of a parameter.
 According to Stigler (page 135), Laplace's assumption of uniform prior probabilities was not a meta-physical assumption.
 It was an implicit assumption made for the ease of analysis.

 The principle of insufficient reason was its first name, given to it by Johannes von Kries, possibly as a play on Leibniz's principle of sufficient reason.
 These later writers (George Boole, John Venn, and others) objected to the use of the uniform prior for two reasons.
 The first reason is that the constant function is not normalizable, and thus is not a proper probability distribution.
 The second reason is its inapplicability to continuous variables, as described above.

 The "principle of insufficient reason" was renamed the "principle of indifference" by Keynes (1921), who was careful to note that it applies only when there is no knowledge indicating unequal probabilities.

 Attempts to put the notion on firmer philosophical ground have generally begun with the concept of equipossibility and progressed from it to equiprobability.

 The principle of indifference can be given a deeper logical justification by noting that equivalent states of knowledge should be assigned equivalent epistemic probabilities.
 This argument was propounded by Edwin Thompson Jaynes: it leads to two generalizations, namely the principle of transformation groups as in the Jeffreys prior, and the principle of maximum entropy.

-More generally, one speaks of uninformative priors.